Strategy

 1. e4c62. d4d5

 After 2.d4 d5, Black establishes a central foothold and forces White to commit.
-Every resulting pawn structure is inherently sound for Black.
+Every resulting pawn structure is inherently sound.

 The typical middlegame structure

-In most lines, Black ends up with the light-squared bishop developed outside the pawn chain, knights on d7 and f6, and a pawn break with ...c5 or ...e5 prepared.
+In most lines, Black ends up with the light-squared bishop developed outside the pawn chain, knights on d7 and f6, and a pawn break with ...c5 or ...e5 in preparation.

 20/20